MicroOperations/PredecodeRE/analysis/methodology.md

 - Driver was ran on linux kernel v6.1.0

-- Source code can be found in the src directory, and you can follow each stage of the analysis by going through the commit history
+- Source code can be found in the src directory, and you can follow each stage of the analysis by going through the commit history, cba filling this out just go read sourcecode